To learn how to deal with the people who laugh or criticize you, you first need to learn to respect yourself.

 If feelings of being laughed at are causing significant distress, consider seeking help from a mental health professional.
 They can provide guidance and coping strategies.

-Here are a few practical situations and strategies to deal with being laughed at:
+Here are a few practical situations and strategies to know How to deal people laugh or criticize at others

 1. Public Speaking: